-Cat RabenstineCatherine has more than 15 years of experience working with nonprofits.
-She is the Chief Operating Officer of the American Red Cross of Illinois, the second largest region of the American Red Cross that serves over 12.4 million people in 88 counties across Illinois, Iowa, and Missouri through a network of six chapters.
-As COO, Cat is responsible for business operations including expense management, real estate operations and strategic planning.
-She manages an impressive nine-person operations team that runs the regional fleet and facilities, purchasing, work order management and tracking, and vendors.
+Cat RabenstineCatherine has more than 20 years of experience working with nonprofits.
+She is the Chief Operating Officer of the American Red Cross of Illinois, the second largest region of the American Red Cross that serves over 12.4 million people in 88 counties across Illinois, Iowa, and Missouri through a network of five chapters.
+As COO, Cat is responsible for business operations including expense management, facility and fleet management and serves in a chief of staff role to the CEO.
+She manages an impressive ten-person operations team that runs the regional fleet and facilities, purchasing, work order management and tracking, and vendors.
 Cat is the staff chair of the DE&I Board Committee and the Biomedical Services Board Committee for the Greater Chicago Board of Directors.

 In her previous role at the Red Cross as Regional Marketing Programs Manager, she told the story of those touched by the Red Cross through videography, writing, in online platforms and through the media.